 The Azalea Walk expansion created space for new shade garden plants while providing vistas over the Aquatic Garden ponds.
 A Viburnum Collection was developed to feature superior selections of this diverse species, and the Winter Garden was created to display plants with cold-season interest.
 An early Camellia Garden, decimated by severe winters in the ‘70s, is being restored with the hardier camellias developed by the U.S. National Arboretum.

 William and Virginia McCrillis donated McCrillis Gardens to the Maryland National Capital Park and Planning Commission in 1978.
-The Conservatory displayed its first annual Chrysanthemum Show in October 1978.
+The Conservatory displayed its inaugural Chrysanthemum Show in October 1978.
 Wings of Fancy Live Butterfly Exhibit and the Garden of Lights both opened in 1997.

 Elizabeth Turner made a generous donation so that the Visitors Center could be built.
 It opened in June 1998.
 Nestled in the woods, this multiuse building contains a gift shop, information desk, horticultural library, adult and children’s classrooms, auditorium, and offices.